niksan87/design-patterns/src/structural/Decorator/DecoratorReadme.md

 This is achieved by designing a new decorator class that wraps the original class.
 This wrapping could be achieved by the following sequence of steps:

-Subclass the original “Component” class into a “Decorator” class (see UML diagram); In the Decorator class, add a Component pointer as a field; Pass a Component to the Decorator constructor to initialize the Component pointer; In the Decorator class, redirect all “Component” methods to the “Component” pointer; and In the ConcreteDecorator class, override any Component method(s) whose behavior needs to be modified.
+-   Subclass the original “Component” class into a “Decorator” class (see UML diagram);
+-   In the Decorator class, add a Component pointer as a field;
+-   Pass a Component to the Decorator constructor to initialize the Component pointer;
+-   In the Decorator class, redirect all “Component” methods to the “Component” pointer;
+-   In the ConcreteDecorator class, override any Component method(s) whose behavior needs to be modified.
 This pattern is designed so that multiple decorators can be stacked on top of each other, each time adding a new functionality to the overridden method(s).

 Note that decorators and the original class object share a common set of features.
 In the UML diagram, the “operation()” method was available in both the